The "sugar" coarse-grained DNA model: Model testing: A-DNA, B-DNA and transitions between them

 The initial system relaxation was being done in two stages.
 First, during one nanosecond, we carried out a relaxation of the ion atmosphere with the DNA molecule kept immobile.
 Then, the whole system was relaxing during the next 0.5 nanoseconds.
-During all the relaxation process, the friction for all the grains and ions was $\gamma=$5ps$^{-1}$.
-The productive runs were carried out both with the small friction $\gamma=$5ps$^{-1}$, and with the large friction $\gamma_1=$50ps$^{-1}$ for the DNA grains and $\gamma_2=$70ps$^{-1}$ for the ions.
+During all the relaxation process, the friction for all the beads and ions was $\gamma=$5ps$^{-1}$.
+The productive runs were carried out both with the small friction $\gamma=$5ps$^{-1}$, and with the large friction $\gamma_1=$50ps$^{-1}$ for the DNA beads and $\gamma_2=$70ps$^{-1}$ for the ions.

 We followed the dynamics of the both forms, A- and B-DNA, at temperature 300~K up to 8 nanoseconds with small friction and up to 18 nanoseconds with large friction, which allows to consider the forms stable at the corresponding conditions.
-B-DNA is stable in both the simulations: with counterions and in physiological saline.
+The B-DNA is stable in both the simulations: with counterions and in physiological saline.
 The obtained stable configurations are shown in figure \ref{ABpictures}.
-The balance of interactions in A-DNA and B-DNA is presented in histogram in fig.~\ref{fig-energy-balance}.

-Tables \ref{table-A-DNA} and \ref{table-B-DNA} present the lengths and the angles in the sugar CG model in comparison with the all atom AMBER model.

-As one should expect, our model proved to be stiffer than the all atom one (we accepted the maximal rigidities observed in all atom simulations), and the angles in both A- and B-DNA are closer to their values in all-atom A-DNA (so we set them).
-The only exception is torsion $\angle$C3'C1'NC, for which the prescibed magnitude was (-32$^0$), while the observed one - (-50$^0$) in A-DNA and (-40$^0$) in B-DNA.
-Interestingly, that the value for A-DNA is in excellent agreement with the crystallographic value (GLACTONE \cite{1998-GlactoneGeorgia}): see table~\ref{table-differing-angles}.
+We compared the behavior of the A- and B-DNA in our sugar CG model and in the all atom AMBER force field in Appendix C in Supplemental Material \cite{SuppMat}.
+Tables S11 and S12 list the lengths and the angles.
+As one should expect, our model proved to be stiffer than the all atom one (we accepted the maximal rigidities observed in all atom simulations), and the angles in both the A- and B-DNA are closer to their values in the all-atom A-DNA (so we set them).
+The only exception is dihedral angle $\angle$C3'C1'NC, for which the prescribed magnitude was (-32$^0$), while the observed one - (-50$^0$) in the A-DNA and (-40$^0$) in the B-DNA.
+Interestingly, that the value for the A-DNA is in excellent agreement with the crystallographic value (GLACTONE \cite{1998-GlactoneGeorgia}): see table~S4 .
+As regards the ribose flexibility, the CG model imitates the all-atom A-DNA very closely, including sequence dependence (see fig.~S5 ).
+The sugar CG B-DNA is stiffer than the all atom one, and has lower population in the area between C2'-endo and C3'-endo (fig.~S6 ).